-As part of the financial reporting requirements for carriers who work with the Office of Personnel Management (OPM), their IPA's documentation of the application of these agreed-upon procedures must include an estimate of the number of improper payments made by the carrier and the dollar value of those improper payments.
+As part of the financial reporting requirem ents for carriers who work with th e Office of Personnel Management (OPM), their Independent Public Accountant's (IPA's) documentation of the application of these agreed- upon procedures must include an estimate of the number of improper payments made by the carrier and th e dollar value of those improper payments.
 OPM has a further requirement, in that it must roll-up these estimates from all carriers who service OPM to provide a nationwide estimate of improper payments.
-These agreed-upon procedures provide guidelines to practitioners as to how the statistical samples should be drawn and values that need to be included in reports to OPM so that a national estimate will be feasible.
+These agreed-upon procedures provide guidelines to practitioners as to how the statistical samples should be drawn and values that need to be included in reports to OPM so that a nation al estimate will be feasible.
 OPM requires that carriers subject to audit coverage require their practitioners to perform the procedures presented in this Appendix.